For M&A advisory

 Frameworks we map

-Confidentiality agreements with counterparties, state corporate disclosure laws, and (for cross-border deals) GDPR.
-M&A has no formal industry certification regime.
+Confidentiality agreements with counterparties, state corporate disclosure laws, and (for cross-border deals) GDPR — M&A is governed by deal contracts, not a certification regime, so CIPH4 maps to the obligations that actually bind each transaction.

 02